Charged black holes in Weyl conformal gravity: Introduction

 \subsection{CG's charged black hole metric}

 The line element for static spherically symmetric nonrotating (electro)vacuum metrics in both GR and CG can be expressed as

 where $t$ and $r$ are the temporal and radial coordinates, and $\theta$ and $\phi$ are the polar and azimuthal angles respectively.
-For such metrics, the ``blackening factor'' $B(r)$ defines the spacetime geometry.
+For such metrics, the ``blackening factor'' $B(r)$ defines the causal structure of the spacetime.
 We may gain some intuition about whether terms in the blackening factor $B(r)$ act \textit{attractively} or \textit{repulsively} by considering the relation

 where $\Phi(r)$ may be interpreted as acting similarly to a Newtonian gravitational potential.

 In GR, we have the following blackening factor for the uncharged case, referred to as the GR Schwarzschild (GRS) metric: